Safest Teeth Whiteners

 The long-term buildup of plaque and tartar (hardened plaque) initiates periodontitis.

-The gums become irritated and begin to separate from your teeth, forming deep “periodontal pockets” below the gum line.
+The gums become irritated and separate from your teeth, forming deep “periodontal pockets” below the gum line.
 Over time, plaque and tartar collect in these pockets.

 If you do not get your teeth cleaned professionally, the disease will eventually result in soft tissue and bone loss.
-Your body does not naturally grow new bone cells.
-A bone graft is the only effective treatment option at this stage.
+Your body does not naturally grow new bone cells, so a graft may be necessary.

-Bone grafts repair damaged bone and also boost the chances of saving your teeth.
+Bone grafts repair damaged bone and boost the chances of saving your teeth.

 If tooth loss occurs due to periodontitis, you’ll need a dental implant placed after the bone graft heals.

 Implants are artificial teeth that mirror the shape of a screw and bond with your natural bone.
-To successfully support implant placement, you need enough strong and healthy natural bone remaining.
+You need strong and healthy natural bone to successfully support implant placement.

 There are five types of periodontal bone grafts available:

-An autograft is when a surgeon uses your own bone for the graft.
+An autograft is when a surgeon uses your bone for the graft.
 It is usually taken from the back of your jawbone or hip bone.

-This type of graft may not be the best option for some patients.
+However, this type of graft isn’t the best option for everyone.
 Pain at the donor site can be severe and may cause primary challenges for certain people.
-Typically, periodontists use cadaver, animal, or synthetic grafting material.
-A surgeon only uses a graft from the patient's jawbone or hip in severe cases.
+Most surgeons use cadaver, animal, or synthetic bone grafts, and only an autograft in severe cases.

 An autograft costs between $700 and $1,000 for a single area.

-If you are not a candidate for an autograft, your oral surgeon may recommend an allograft.
+If you’re not a candidate for an autograft, your oral surgeon may recommend an allograft.
 An allograft is when a surgeon sources a piece of human bone from a cadaver.

 This procedure is a safe and more affordable alternative to an autograft.
 There is also a low risk of infection with cadaver donor bones.